still-learning-ev/MALDY/Behaviour/Report Processor/README.md

 - Create a dataset from the above cleaned data in the CSV format(automatically or manually)
 - Label the data (malnually or automatically)

-Manually adding the labels and data to a CSV file using Notepad++ is better and using the seprator @ between the data and the label is good and is used in this file
+Manually adding the labels and data to a CSV file using Notepad++ is better and using the seprator @ between the data and the label is good and is used in this project for the CSV file created.
+You may choose the seprator acording to your choice remember to update the python file to seprate the data in columns using your seprator.